jazzi/jazzi.github.io/_posts/2024-12-23-install-wordpress-with-caddy-on-freebsd.md

 ## Summarize up

-Nothing different to Linux plantforms, just be aware of the *php-fpm* who has a different location on FreeBSD, also the damon *php_fpm* it not *php-fpm*, it is underline.
+Nothing different to Linux plantforms, just be aware of the *php-fpm* who has a different location on FreeBSD, also the damon *php_fpm* is not *php-fpm*, it is underline.

 Next better practise would be jail up them.